huma-engineering/huma-docs/data-collection/modules/physiological/heart-rate.md

 ---
 sidebar_position: 7
-title: Heart Rate
+title: Heart Rate/Heart Rate Variability
 ---

-The Heart Rate module is used to record how many times a patient’s heart beats per minute.
+The Heart Rate module can be used to collect Heart Rate, Heart Rate Variaibility and Classification.
+For Heart rate, the module records how many times a patient’s heart beats per minute.
 A healthy heart rate is between 60 and 100 bpm but can be affected by certain heart conditions, stress, anxiety, etc.

+Heart rate variability measures the difference between your individual heartbeats.
+These fluctuations are undetectable without a specialised device, but can indicate current or future health problems, including heart conditions and mental health issues like anxiety and depression.

 ## How it works